 The Municipal Government Act also requires the IDPs to be consistent with any approved regional plans.
-Lac La Biche County and the Municipal District of Bonnyville fall within the Lower Athabasca Regional Plan (LARP).
+Lac La Biche County falls within the Lower Athabasca Regional Plan (LARP).
 Approved in 2012 under the provincial Land-use Framework, LARP is Alberta's first regional statutory plan.
 It establishes a 50-year vision and a 10-year strategic direction for environmental management, growth, and economic development in the region.
-LARP uses a cumulative effects management approach to balance the regions approach to growth and set desired outcomes and objectives for the region through a series of strategies, actions, approaches and tools.
+LARP uses a cumulative effects management approach to balance the region's approach to growth and set desired outcomes and objectives for the region through a series of strategies, actions, approaches and tools.
 As a regional plan, LARP is at the highest level in the order of statutory planning documents.